Drought Awareness & Preparedness

 In a Nutshell

-The St. Louis Bi-State Region has a plentiful water supply.
-Drought awareness and preparation should still be top priorities for people in the region.
+The St. Louis Bi-State region has a plentiful water supply; however, drought awareness and preparation should still be top priorities for people in the region.
 By managing your water use properly, you ensure more water for others in the region and consquently throughout the Midwest.

 Practical Solution